DIVISHA-KOTHARI-11/DIVISHA-C-PROGRAMING/README.md

 # C Programming Practice Questions

 Welcome to the **C Programming Practice** repository!
-This repository contains a collection of solved basic C programming questions aimed at beginners who are learning the fundamentals of the C language.
+This repository contains a collection of solved basic C programming questions aimed at beginners who are learning the fundamentals of the C language.THese are basically my college assignments

 ## 📘 Contents